Our History

 For almost two and a half centuries members of KKBE have been eminent leaders in the city, state and country.
 Among notable early congregants were Moses Lindo, who before the Revolution helped to develop the cultivation of Indigo (then South Carolina's second crop), and Joseph Levy, veteran of the Cherokee Wars of 1760-61 and probably the first Jewish military officer in America.
 Almost two dozen men of Beth Elohim served in the War of Independence, among them the brilliant young Francis Salvador, who as delegate to the South Carolina Provincial Congresses of 1775 and 1776, was the first Jew to serve in an American legislature.
 Killed shortly after the signing of the Declaration of Independence, Salvador was also the first Jew known to die in the Revolutionary War.

-Members of the congregation founded Charleston's Hebrew Benevolent Society in 1784, the nation's oldest Jewish charitable organization, and in 1801 established the Hebrew Orphan Society, also the country's oldest (both still functioning today).
+Members of the congregation founded Charleston's Hebrew Benevolent Society in 1784, the nation's oldest Jewish charitable organization, and in 1801 established the Hebrew Orphan Society, also the country's oldest Jewish orphan society (both still functioning today).
 In 1838, the second oldest Jewish religious school in the United States was organized by members of the congregation, Sally Lopez and Penina Moise.

 Other congregants pioneered in steamship navigation, introduced illuminating gas to Charleston, and numbered four of the eleven founders of the Supreme Council of Scottish Rite Masonry.